m-lab/ndt7-client-cc/README.md

 https://github.com/m-lab/ndt7-client-cc/blob/main/single_include/libndt7.hpp) and
 put it in the current working directory.

-This example runs a NDT download-only nettest with a nearby server.
-Create a file named `main.cpp` with this content.
+This example runs a download-only ndt7 test with a nearby, healthy server.
+Create a file named `main.cpp` with this content:

 ```C++
 #include "libndt7.hpp"